AR-RIYAD/CP_Templates/Number Theory/README.md

-# This is my number theory template folder.
+# This is my number theory template folder